 The FIT WERX Staff

-Fit Werx fitters have served as advanced instructors for major bicycle fitting institutes, have won World Pursuit as well as National and State Road Championships, completed Ironmans, have been using power meter based aero analysis for over a decade, have had over fifty tech articles published in national publications and have likely built more custom cycling footbeds than any other retailer in the country.
+Fit Werx fitters have served as advanced instructors for major bicycle fitting institutes, have won World Pursuit as well as National and State Road Championships, completed Ironmans, have been using power meter based aero analysis for over two decades, have had dozens of tech articles published in national publications and have likely built more custom cycling footbeds than any other cycling retailer in the country.
 However, this passion for cycling and triathlon means little on its own; there is no way to fit a bicycle well consistently without a fitter who desires to get to know the rider they are fitting.

 Ian Buchanan, Founder